Doublelift: Return to TSM (2020)

-Successfully completing their miraculous lower bracket run, Doublelift and TSM headed to Shanghai for the 2020 World Championships as the NA 1st seed.
+Completing their miraculous lower bracket run, Doublelift and TSM headed to Shanghai for the 2020 World Championships as the NA 1st seed.
 During the tournament, TSM was placed into Group C along with the LCK 3rd seed Gen.G, the LEC 2nd seed FNC, and the LPL 4th seed LGD.
 Doublelift was once again unable to advance past the group stage, after TSM went 0–6 in the group stage.

 In November 2020, Doublelift announced on his Twitter account that he was retiring from professional League of Legends, thus concluding a storied career which spanned nearly a decade.

-On March 11, 2021, TSM announced on their Twitter that Peng was returning to the organization as a full-time content creator and streamer.
-Several months after his retirement, Peng revealed a significant reason he walked away from the pro scene was due to discontent with Team SoloMid, even going so far as to say "I fucking hate TSM" as well as accusing the owner, Reginald, of abuse, and left the organization entirely in November.
+On March 11, 2021, TSM announced on their Twitter that Doublelift was returning to the organization as a full-time content creator and streamer.
+Several months after his retirement, Doublelift revealed a significant reason he walked away from the pro scene was due to discontent with Team SoloMid, even going so far as to say "I fucking hate TSM" as well as accusing the owner, Reginald, of abuse, and left the organization entirely in November.